bchaindeveloper/bchaindeveloper/README.md

 # HELLO WORLD

 <h3 align="left">I am a Full Stack Blockchain & Web Developer from the United States.</h3>
 <p>I have been studying blockchain technology since early 2018.
-My experties are in cryptocurrecny and ssmart contract development.
-Currently, I am looking to land my first job as a blockchain developer.</p>
+My expertise are in creating smart contracts using solidity, Web3 applications and working with blockchain/cryptocurrency protocols.
+I am very passionate about the industry and am excited to keep learning everyday. </p>

 <h3 align="left">Contact me:</h3>